the-neutron-foundation/neutron-language/README.md

 There is currently a syntax highlighting pack for neutron [here](https://atom.io/packages/language-neutron) in atom.

 # Features
-There are cnstantly new features being devloped in neutron.
-TO see the features that are comming and the one that are being worked on, go [here](https://github.com/the-neutron-foundation/neutron/projects/1).
+There are constantly new features being developed in neutron.
+TO see the features that are coming and the one that are being worked on, go [here](https://github.com/the-neutron-foundation/neutron/projects/1).
 - [x] **Numpy  arrays Builtin!!**
 - [x] Classes
 - [x] Functions